Contact Us

 By Russ

-Russell Fox is Transport & Operations Manager at Vagabond Tours.
+Russell Fox is Head Of Operations at Vagabond Tours.
 Russ started as a VagaGuide and now manages our fleet of tour vehicles.
 It's fair to say, he knows a thing or two about Ireland.

 When you arrive in Ireland, the countryside looks like a huge patchwork quilt of green fields, rolling hills and towering cliffs.